psomani16k/gittwo/README.md

 ## What works?

-> Level 1 items are the commands without any flags, level 2 items are the list of flags.
+*Level 1 items are the commands without any flags, level 2 items are the list of flags.
 Anything not in this list isn't supported by default.
+Whatever is in the list but not checked will be added eventually (barring lack of support on the libgit2 side).*

 ### Commands
 - [x] Clone